Got a question not found here? Ask away!

 Q: WHAT IS THE DEFINITION OF "UNRELEASED?"

-A: An unreleased film is not currently on any form of publicly available media.
+A: An unreleased film is one that is not currently on any publicly available platform (theatrical, disc or streaming).
+Shortened unreleased films may be entered in Proof of Concept.

 Q: DO I HAVE TO BE IN CALIFORNIA OR GEORGIA TO COMPETE?